zaoyang/30-days-of-web-development/day-25/day-25.cq.md

 # Day 25 - File Paths Part I

-File Paths are grammars equivalent to the words "except" and "accept."
+File Paths are grammar's equivalent to the words "except" and "accept."
 People don't _really_ know the difference, they guess and hope for the best.
 Though I don't have any statistics to back this up, I think a good chunk of developers do the same when it comes to File Paths.

 In this article, we'll first define what a File Path is and then look at the two types, their syntax, and what they mean.